 Hello visitor!
 I am an Assistant Professor in the Department of Geological Sciences at California State University, Bakersfield.
-I got my Ph.D. in 2017 from Penn State, working with Kevin Furlong, then I did my postdoc at Utrecht University with Rob Govers.
+I got my Ph.D. in 2017 from Penn State, then I did my postdoc at Utrecht University before coming to Bakersfield.

 Very broadly, I am interested in lithospheric deformation processes (basically, how the upper ~100 km of the Earth bends, breaks, and flows), and particularly how this deformation relates to earthquake cycles and seismic hazards.

 If you are interested in these topics, I am looking for motivated master's and undergraduate students to work on research projects with me!
 Email me at mherman2 (at) csub (dot) edu for more information!

 I also enjoy sharing my science as widely as possible (if you ever sit next to me on a plane, you will find that out quickly).
 Check out my Meet the Expert talks on earthquake magnitudes and earthquake triggering at the Buena Vista Museum of Natural History and Science in Bakersfield, or my talk on historical records of San Andreas earthquakes at the Ridge Route Museum in Frazier Park!

 A magnitude 7.8 earthquake struck near Kaikoura Peninsula in New Zealand on November 13, 2016.
 This event broke at least 20 faults at the surface, making it one of the most complex events ever seen.
 Some of the faults shifted the ground by over 10 meters, more than nearly any other similar style earthquake of this magnitude.
 Intriguingly, although the earthquake began within the Pacific Plate, the extreme faulting only occurred after the earthquake crossed into the Hikurangi subduction zone.